neofob/compose-openvpn/README.md

 $ make save_server
 ```
 **Load server files**
+On the server machine that will run the openvpn server.
 ```
+# Make sure a volume is created
+$ make volume
 $ make load_server
 ```

 Generate client file(s)
 =======================
+You will need to enter the generated password from the `make env` step.
 ```
 # default client vagrant
 $ make client